PrincesoDan/docs/soroswap-aggregator/technical-reference/other-amms-in-soroban/03-aqua.md

+# Aqua Protocol

+The aqua protocol is a soroba-AMM: [repository](https://github.com/AquaToken/soroban-amm/tree/master)

-# Aqua Protocol - StableSwap Mathematics
+## Equation - StableSwap Mathematics

 The Aquarius protocol implements a StableSwap algorithm similar to Curve Finance for its stable liquidity pool.
-This document provides a detailed explanation of the fundamental mathematical models that govern the behavior of the contract [CBQDHNBFBZYE4MKPWBSJOPIYLW4SFSXAXUTSXJN76GNKYVYPCKWC6QUK](https://stellar.expert/explorer/public/contract/CBQDHNBFBZYE4MKPWBSJOPIYLW4SFSXAXUTSXJN76GNKYVYPCKWC6QUK).
+This document provides a detailed explanation of the fundamental mathematical models that govern the behavior of the [Smart Cntract](https://github.com/AquaToken/soroban-amm/tree/master/liquidity_pool_stableswap).

-## The StableSwap Invariant Equation
+### The StableSwap Invariant

 The core of the StableSwap model is its invariant equation.
 Unlike Uniswap’s constant product model ($x \cdot y = k$), StableSwap uses a more complex invariant function: